Totius (poet): Honors and recognition

 Du Toit (under the name Totius) appeared on a South African postage stamp in 1977.

 In 1977, a statue of Totius by the sculptor Jo Roos was placed in the Totius Garden of Remembrance, in Potchefstroom.
 The statue was restored by Roos in 2009, and moved to the Potchefstroom Campus of North-West University.
 It was removed in 2015 at the request of the Reformed Churches of South Africa (RCSA), after consultation with the Du Toit family, with the intention of instead displaying it on RCSA property.The request came after a group called ReformPUK didn't want the statue on the grounds of the university because they see him as a figure of apartheid.

+Personal life

+In 1903, Totius married Marie du Toit (1881–1966), the daughter of Dirk Postma, the first minister of the Reformed Churches in South Africa, and Johanna Postma.
+Together Totius and Marie had 6 children including the Reformed Churches in South Africa Minister and academic Stephanus du Toit.

+On 1 July 1953, Totius died in Pretoria, Union of South Africa (present-day, South Africa) aged 76.